 Entebbe Baptist Church

-The Smiths were instrumental in planting Entebbe Baptist Church.
+The Smiths were instrumental in planting Entabeni Baptist Church.
 They are still part of this church, which is now pastored by a local Zulu pastor!
 As it has grown, both children's ministries and youth ministries have flourished and enabled this body of believers to reach those of all ages in their community.

 The Smiths have been involved in their community in a variety of ways.
 They visit the sick in the hospital.
 They teach community classes.
-They offer support to social service workers - and this led their involvement in Siya's story.
+They offer support to social service workers - and this led to their involvement in Siya's story.

 Cherise teaching a community class.